jslipak/overtime/README.md

 - Email summary to managers for approval
 - Needs to be documented if employee did notlod overtime

-## UI:
+a## UI:
 - x Bootstrap -> formatting
-- Icons from Font Awesome
+- x Icons from Font glyphicons
 - x Update styles for forms

 ## Refactor TODOS:
-- Refactor user associaton integration test in post_spec
+- x Refactor user associaton integration test in post_spec